Images, fonts, and assets

 You can import any media assets by importing (or requiring) them.
-This works out of the box with our default config.
-But, if you are using a custom webpack config, you’ll need to add the file-loader to handle the required files.
+It works out of the box with our default config.
+But, if you are using a custom webpack config, you’ll need to add the file loader to handle the required files.

 We recommend serving static files via Storybook to ensure that your components always have the assets they need to load.
-This technique is recommended for assets that your components often use like logos, fonts, and icons.
+We recommend this technique for assets that your components often use, like logos, fonts, and icons.

 Configure a directory (or a list of directories) where your assets live when starting Storybook.
 Use the

 staticDirs configuration element in your main Storybook configuration file (i.e.,